How to Optimize Images in Squarespace for Faster Load Times & SEO

 Blog and Small Image Strategies:

-• Keep screenshots and smaller images around 500 pixels wide.
+Try to keep screenshots or smaller images under 500 pixels wide.

 General Rule for Image Size: